gvwilson/thirdbit/fiction/madica/index.md

 gleaming tusks stained with something Madica sincerely hoped was just rust.
 "Now, *do* you know the password?"

-"I...
-Sorry, no, I don't," Madica confessed.
+"I… Sorry, no, I don't," Madica confessed.

 "Yippee!
 It's blarstin' time!"
 Clown Face burrowed into the snow and pulled out a bazooka as big as he was.